 LTC insurance can be purchased via a stand-alone LTC policy, a fixed annuity with a LTC rider, or a life insurance policy with LTC benefits.
 What’s best for you depends on a variety of factors that are different for everyone.
 If you’re looking for pure LTC protection, then a stand-alone LTC policy may be best for you on a dollar-for-dollar basis.
 It provides care that cannot be received from Medicare, acts as an insurance policy like you would have on your house or car, and it insures your financial security if an LTC Event were to occur.
 If you’re a risk averse investor who would rather not have the “use it or lose it” nature of a stand-alone policy, then a fixed annuity with LTC benefits may work best for you.
 Here, you can retain access to your money, get coverage without health underwriting, and the LTC rider may be less expensive than a LTC policy.
 However, the rider fee can eat into your annuities’ interest income so be sure to examine all parts of the policy with your trusted financial professional before making a decision.
 Lastly, if you’re investing in a whole, universal, or variable life insurance policy, you can select the LTC coverage terms in the rider.
 If you need coverage, it will come out of the death benefit and your beneficiaries will receive any remaining value.

 In the end, it’s crucial to plan for what can go wrong before being able to afford the luxury of what can go right.
 This is not a one size fits all type of deal, so be sure that you fully understand the benefits and potential risks associated with each available option.
-CLICK HERE to request your complimentary, no obligation financial review.
+CLICK HERE to request SCHEDULE YOUR IN-PERSON/VIRTUAL REVIEW TODAY.
 Don’t wait until you’re in your 60s or 70s to purchase LTC because if your health deteriorates, you can end up paying significantly more up-front, and in your monthly premiums.
 It’s very unlikely that you’re going to be in perfect health forever.
 So, prepare for it now, and it will be a lot easier when you actually do need it, for yourselves and for your families.